Walter4B/Flashcards/README.md

 Third console application in a series for learning .net.

-Application is meant for keeping track of pushups done every day
+Application is meant for flashcard studying

 ## Requirements:
  - [x] This is an application where the users will create Stacks of Flashcards.